 - B.S., Boston College, 1985

-- Board of Directors of the Aviation Insurance Association and current Director-Elect of the Attorneys Division
+- Board of Directors of the Aviation Insurance Association (AIA)

 - International Panel of Wolters Kluwer Air & Space Law